Sanglorian/orcus/Orcus Player Options - current.md

 ## Intimidate (Cha)
 When you attempt to influence someone through overt threats, hostile actions, and physical violence, the GM might ask you to make an Intimidate check.
 Examples include trying to pry information out of a prisoner, convincing street thugs to back down from a confrontation, or using the edge of a broken bottle to convince a sneering vizier to reconsider a decision.

+The Deter and Unnerve actions use the Intimidate skill (see the Rulebook for more details).

 ## Nature (Wis)
 Your Nature check measures your ability to recall lore about terrain, plants and animals, the weather, and natural cycles.